A Real-time Wallet to China

 Bank payments online and mobile, account for 14% of electronic payment volume in 2024 and 88% by value.

 Non-bank digital wallet payments account for 68% of electronic payment volume in 2024 and 9% by value.
 Alipay and WeChat Pay account for most of these payments.
-There is very little data on their market usage other than 2.8 billion wallets between them5 and they probably account for 90%+ of all non-bank wallet payments.
+WeChat Pay has more users (Deep Seek says 1.47bn vs 1.04bn for AliPay) and Alipay has bigger transaction volume.
+There is very little data on their market usage other than 2.8 billion wallets between them5 (a little higher than Deep Seek’s 2.5 billion total) and they probably account for 90%+ of all non-bank wallet payments.
 Other wallets with much smaller adoption include UnionPay Cloud QuickPass, Bestpay, QQ Pay and JD Pay.

 Payments per Capita